drexel-ue/goodreads/README.md

 [Badreads](https://quiet-shore-31528.herokuapp.com/#/) is a clone of [Goodreads](https://goodreads.com) world’s largest site for readers and book recommendations.
 Our mission is to help people find and share books they love.
 Badreads launched in AppAcademy Online Cohort 04/22.

-## Functionality & MVP

-- Books

-  - Main site model.

-- Bookshelves

-  - List of books user would like to read or has read (book index).

-- Reviews

-  - Users may leave sentiments and star based ratings about the books they read.

-- Read Status (will read, have read, etc.)

-  - User can select their read status for any book (will read, have read, currently reading).

-- Bonus: Search across multiple models

-  - Users may search for 'Fic' and find books that contain 'fic', books authored by authors whos names contain 'fic', and books whos genres contain 'fic'

-- Bonus: Tags
-  - Users may browse our vast collection of tomes by associated tags.

 ## Technologies and Technical Challenges

 - User Auth